moranneil/pands-problem-set/README.md

 ![For Loop](Images/divisors-for-loop.JPG "For Loop")

-In the for loop the current value of x was divided by 6 and the remainder value was assigned to y, the number x was also divided by 12 and the remainder value assigned to z. y and z are given initial values of 0 before the for loop is executed.
+In the for loop the current value of x is divided by 6 and the remainder value is assigned to y, the number x is also divided by 12 and the remainder value assigned to z. y and z are given initial values of 0 before the for loop is executed.

-An if statement nested within the for loop was then used to evaluate if the current value of y was equal to 0 and z was not equal to 0, if both conditions were true then the current value of x is divisible by 6 and not divisible by 12, the current value is x is printed to the screen.
+An if statement nested within the for loop is then used to evaluate if the current value of y is equal to 0 and z is not equal to 0, if both conditions were true then the current value of x is divisible by 6 and not divisible by 12, this current value of x is printed to the screen.

 To keep the for loop running x was incremented by 1 and it ran until x reached 10000.

-The result was the program printed (on a new line) out all the values of x between 1000 and 10000 that were divisible by 6 by not by 12.
+The result was the program printed out on a new line all the values of x between 1000 and 10000 that were divisible by 6 by not by 12.

 ## Question 4: collatz.py